keventmesh/llm-tool-provider/README.md

    1. Edit `core/chat-app/config/100-chat-app-credentials.secret.yaml` to include your api key
 1. Ensure that Knative Functions is installed on your machine.
 For installation instructions, see [here](https://knative.dev/docs/functions/install-func/)
 1. With your credentials set up so that `kubectl` has access to a running cluster, run `./hack/install.sh`.
-If you do not already have Knative Serving and Eventing installed in your cluster, you can instead run `FULL_INSTALL=true ./hack/install.sh`
+If you do not already have Knative Serving and Eventing installed in your cluster, you can instead run `FULL_INSTALL=true ./hack/install.sh`.
+To configure which namespace the chat app resources are installed into, set the `CHAT_NAMESPACE` environment variable.
+If you are installing in openshift, please set `OPENSHIFT=true`.

 You will now have a cluster with everything installed and working!
 If anything did not work in this process, please open a GitHub issue.